TheSethRose/X-Pilot/docs/tweepy-v2-working-with-users.md

 ### Search for Users by Username

-Note: The Twitter API v2 does not provide a direct endpoint for user search.
+Note: The 𝕏 API v2 does not provide a direct endpoint for user search.
 For finding users by username, you'll need to use the `get_user` method with exact usernames.

 ```python
 import tweepy